-48 According to Bjerkholt (2014, p.
-782) there were some conversations between Koopmans and Klein during 1950 to revive the macroeconometric project at the Cowles.
-However, in the end, Klein "turned down the idea of coming back to the [Cowles] as he already was directorship of the Commission, which had, once more, changed location, leaving Chicago for Yale University.
+48 According to Bjerkholt (2014, 782) there were some conversations between Koopmans and Klein during 1950 to revive the macroeconometric project at Cowles.
+However, in the end, Klein "turned down the idea of coming back to the [Commission] as he already was involved with two other institutions."
+Cowles had embarked in another ambitious research program on linear programing and game theory.

-Friedman (or Mr. Macro), on the other hand, had consolidated his influential position at the Department of Economics, and together with Stigler (or Mr. Micro), was the most important representative of the Chicago School of economics and of the nascent Monetarism.
+Friedman, on the other hand, had consolidated his influential position at the Department of Economics, and together with Stigler, was the most important representative of the Chicago School of economics and of the nascent Monetarism.
 He had also published his (1953) Essays in Positive Economics as well as his (1957) Theory of the Consumption Function, under the NBER General Series.
-Nevertheless, his confrontation with the representatives of the 1940s Cowles's approach continued, especially with Klein, since his 1957 "study of the consumption function [...] was intended to explode the theoretical basis of Klein's models" (Epstein, 1987, pp. 135-136).
+Nevertheless, his confrontation with the representatives of the 1940s Cowles's approach continued, especially with Klein, since his 1957 "study of the consumption function [...] was intended to explode the theoretical basis of Klein's models" (Epstein 1987, 135-136).
 Instead of attacking the whole Cowles Commission's approach, Friedman changed his strategy directing the attention of his attack to a particular, though important, element of macroeconometrics: household behavior and the consumption function.
 While the 1940s criticisms had focused on the general methodological approach of structural macroeconometricians (and econometricians tout court), his 1950s attack aimed at one sensible part of the model.

 Theories of the household behavior and especially of the consumption function were highly debated issues during the 1950s.49 At least three theories of the spending and saving behavior co-existed: (1) the absolute income hypothesis, (2) the relative income hypothesis, and (3) the permanent income hypothesis.
 Even if the three theories were very different, all of them presented some common features.
-They all sought for generality; they all had "been used on time series, as well as on cross-section data and to derive macro- as well as micro-relationships"; they all had been originally advanced "in terms of individual behavior and then generalized to aggregate behavior, sometimes with explicit recognition of the aggregation problem" and sometimes "largely ignoring it on the apparent presumption that nonlinearities or distributional effects are relatively unimportant" (Ferber, 1962, p.
-20).
+They all sought for generality; they all had "been used on time series, as well as on cross-section data and to derive macro- as well as microrelationships"; they all had been originally advanced "in terms of individual behavior and then generalized to aggregate behavior, sometimes with explicit recognition of the aggregation problem" and sometimes "largely ignoring it on the apparent presumption that nonlinearities or distributional effects are relatively unimportant" (Ferber 1962, 20).
 All these theories or hypotheses tried to "isolate the influence of income, and occasionally of wealth, on consumer spending, holding constant the effect of other [...] variables" (ibid.).
 Another common feature was that all the theories seemed to receive support from some empirical studies, but not from others.
-"Finally, each [theory] when first presented appear[ed] deceptively simple [...] but when it [came] to implementation, involved with two other institutions."
-The Cowles had embarked in another ambitious research program on linear programing and game theory.
+"Finally, each [theory] when first presented appear[ed] deceptively simple [...] but when it [came] to implementation, proponents of the same hypothesis often disagree[d] with each other on appropriate definitions and approach" (ibid.).